insanity54/monitor-of-the-century/README.md

 ## About

 Monitor your web services with this simple tool.
-Requires javascript and some packages downloadable from npm.
+Requires node.js and some packages downloadable from npm.

 ### Terminology